juto-shogan/uni_course_reg_database/specifics.md

-Excellent!
-A University Course Registration System is a fantastic project.
-As your client, I have a very clear vision for the tables we'll need to make this database robust and functional.

-Here's my breakdown of the essential tables and what data they should hold:
+## Here's my breakdown of the essential tables and what data they should hold:

 ---